-I am a client-centred therapist which means working with the client's inner resources to achieve change.
+I mainly work in a client-centred style, which means the therapeutic relationship I form with clients is the main tool through which insight and change are achieved.
 I am a gay affirmative therapist, with a particular interest in gay men and lesbians.
-At Islington Mind I have the privilege of working with LGBT people who are seeking asylum here because of persecution in their countries of origin, both individually and in groups.
+At Islington Mind I had the privilege of working with LGBT people seeking asylum here because of persecution in their countries of origin, both individually and in groups.

 I work with a wide range of problems.
 These include anxiety and depression, sexual problems and relationship issues, substance misuse and trauma.
 I have worked in a psychiatric setting in the NHS and have experience with Bipolar Disorder and psychosis.